Living The Gourmet

 This post has been sponsored by Nielsen-Massey.
 All opinions expressed are my own.

-Warm spices and flaky pie dough make these Apple Hand Pies a seasonal must for the holidays!
+Warm spices and flaky pie dough make these Spiced Apple Hand Pies a seasonal must for the holiday season!

 We've all done it.
 You're eating something delicious, but there's a catch.
 You're in the presence of a friend.
 Yes, that dreaded moment when you have to 'do the polite thing' and offer them a piece.
 You make the offer, heartily, they refuse at first, so you do the 'extra polite thing' and make the offer a second time - again they refuse.
 You're in the clear to finish indulging on your own, but you go the extra mile and make the offer a third time…and they accept.
 Shock, horror, and self-loathing mix behind your 'polite smile' as you endure the bitter sorrow of 'sharing.'